Do You Know All 13 Light Red Wine Varieties?

 Blaufränkisch (Lemberger)

-A German grape variety that has a dark purple hue with higher tannins than you’d expect in a light red wine.
+A German grape variety with a dark purple hue with higher tannins than you’d expect in a light red wine.

 What does Blaufränkisch taste like?
-American Lemberger producers make wines similar to that of a very rich Pinot Noir.
-While in Germany the flavor of Blaufränkisch tastes of blackberries with a green earthy finish.
+American Lemberger producers make wines similar to a very rich Pinot Noir.
+In Germany, the flavor of Blaufränkisch tastes of blackberries with a green earthy finish.

 Read More About Blaufränkisch